Bryan KimStaff Writer

 Bryan showed up one day to snake out our drain, and he never left.
 He's an enigma wrapped in duck prosciutto, which is why he smells like duck prosciutto.
 Hobbies include skiing and fencing.
 His hobbies do not, however.
 He's from Seattle, and if he could only eat one food for the rest of his life he'd be upset and confused.
 Bryan's previous employers include Dr. Ian Bell DDS, The Gap, and Le Bernardin.

-Covenhoven is a craft beer bar in Crown Heights with cozy vibes and a nice backyard.
+Ba’sik is a little, low-key bar in Williamsburg with some decent small plates and a nice backyard.